 Taylor Historics at The Bunker is a privately owned collection of World War Two vehicles, weapons, equipment and collectibles displayed in realistic settings.
 Including a Military Police Checkpoint, Field Dressing Station, SAS Desert display and a Home Front corner,...

-Tour of Knight Templar Church
+Tour of Knights Templar Church

 HISTORICAL GARWAY The earliest record of a monastery in Garway is 615 AD, but it was with the arrival of the Knights Templar in 1180 that the history of the church becomes clearer.
 The first stone built Church on the site of the present church was established around...